 It’s common courtesy to bring a small gift or token of celebration when you visit a new baby.
 For example, you can bring flowers, a balloon, a houseplant, a home-cooked meal or dinner, a gift for the baby, a treat for mom, dad, or a present for the new baby’s siblings.
 Try not to arrive empty-handed.

 DO Wash Your Hands

 Wash your hands with soap and warm water as soon as you arrive.
 Don’t wait to be told; just say hello and head over to the kitchen sink or bathroom to clean your hands.
-Germs can be hazardous to infants, so be vigilant about cleaning your hands.
+Germs can be hazardous to infants, so be vigilant about washing your hands.

 DO Clean Something

 DO Offer to Watch the Baby So Parents Can Sleep

 Sleep deprivation is a real circumstance that new parents often find themselves trying to manage.
 If you can babysit for a few hours so that parents can catch a few zzz’s, this helps the entire family.
 Mom can produce breast milk and think more clearly when she can get some rest.
 And Dad can continue to care for mother and baby with greater ease when he is well-rested, too.

 Don’t Do This!

 DON’T Show Up Unannounced

 Parents are sleep-deprived and recovering physically, mentally, and emotionally from the intensity of childbirth.
 Therefore, you need to ask their permission before you show up at the hospital or their home.
 Ask the parents when a good time is to come to visit and stick to that plan.

 DON’T Bail Last Minute or Change the Time Repeatedly

 It’s important to do your best to stick to a date and time when you go to visit a new baby and their family.
 Give the parents plenty of notice if you need to reschedule the visit.
 Respect their limited time and energy to meet with you.